htotoo/DarkMesh/README.md

 Meshtastic is an excellent open-source project.
 Please respect its community and users—do not use this tool to cause harm or disrupt any Meshtastic networks.

 # HW
-It works with Heltec v3 by default.
+It works with Heltec WSL V3 by default.
 You can rewrite it to run on other platforms too.

 # Contribution
 Feel free to contribute, PRs are welcomed.
 If you add some features in your fork, please share it with us too.